Updated: Dec 13, 2021

 (Disclosure: Some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a small commission at zero extra cost to you.
 I link to these companies and their products because of their quality and not because of the commission.
 Thank you!)

 I started shopping for my very first solo outdoor adventure at good 'ol Walmart.
 As much as I detest shopping there, I'm still broke, in my 20s, and we all have to start somewhere.
 To this day I'm still using that tent for car camping and I love it, but you're going to want something a lot lighter for backpacking, and that's where the expensive option comes in.

-Cheap option: Ozark Trails "2 -Person 4-Season Backpacking tent" $40
+Low-cost Option: Ozark Trails "2 -Person 4-Season Backpacking tent"

 2. Backpacking Packs

 A backpacking bag should have an internal or external frame to support the bag and your back.
-This frame is one of the key components that allow you to to carry 30lbs on your back, over 3 days and 25 miles of hiking without crying everyday wishing you never did this.
-Walmart's bag selection does not have any type of support, and their weak ass hip belts aren't going to save you.
+This frame is one of the key components that allow you to carry 30lbs on your back, over 3 days and 25 miles of hiking without crying every day wishing you never did this.
+Walmart's bag selection does not have any type of good support, and their weak hip belts aren't going to save you.
 Believe me when I say do not skimp on your backpack, if you buy a good one, it should last you a lifetime.

 - super comfortable